fouadmohamed67/market-sequelize-/README.md

 # market-sequelize-
-project with nodejs(express) with sequelize
+project with nodejs(express) with sequelize (Focus on applying the structure of mvc , mysql ,sequelize ,mongoDB , routes and  handling requests )
 # Description
 1. using java script (nodejs express)
 2. applaying model view controller architecture to build the project